arranger2222/arranger2222/README.md

 ## 😎 **More About Me**

-🎓 Rivne State Humanities University (cultural studies).
+🎓 Rivne State Humanities University (cultural studies).<br />
-🌱 I am currently studying Front-End development.
+🌱 I am currently studying Front-End development.<br />
-🎸 When I'm not working, I like to record music, read books and sometimes travel.
+🎸 When I'm not working, I like to record music, read books and sometimes travel.<br />
-⚡ Fun fact: I've never seen Harry Potter.
+⚡ Fun fact: I've never seen Harry Potter.<br />
 💬 If you have any questions, please contact me.
-I'm happy to help!
+I'm happy to help!<br />

 ## 🔨 **Languages and Tools**